debootdevs/deboot/README.md

 🚨 ATTENTION 🚨
 This repo is under construction!
-If you want to get involved, join us on Telegram: https://t.me/+TnD8PDmVUIdjZWE1
+If you want to get involved, join us at #deboot:matrix.org

 # DeBoot